abaelen/SPI-drivers/README.md

 No duration tests were carried out.

 The goal of this endavour is to find the fastest path from parallel or serial bus to memory (having ADC in mind).
-- My other repositries are looking into finding the fastest path over USB to PC memory.
+- My other repositories are looking into finding the fastest path over USB to PC memory.
-- This repositry is looking into finding the fastest path over SPI to µP/µC's memory.
+- This repository is looking into finding the fastest path over SPI to µP/µC's memory.

 Future endavours will be investigating FPGA's capabilities handling parallel/SPI bus to memory.